warning Coming soon – PHH Mortgage is changing its name! right arrow

 A higher-priced mortgage loan (HPML) is secured by the borrower’s principal dwelling with an annual percentage rate that exceeds the Average Prime Offer Rate (APOR) for a comparable transaction as of the date the interest rate is set by a certain percentage, based on the type and size of the loan.

-Sellers must include evidence documenting the borrower’s interest rate set date in all loans delivered for purchase.
+Clients must include evidence documenting the borrower’s interest rate set date in all loans delivered for purchase.
 Acceptable documents, in effect at time of closing, include the following:

 • A screen-print of a populated FFIEC rate spread calculator

-For FHA loans, the upfront mortgage insurance premium (UFMIP) must be collected on the Closing Disclosure and must be paid to FHA by the Seller.
+For FHA loans, the upfront mortgage insurance premium (UFMIP) must be collected on the Closing Disclosure and must be paid to FHA by the Client.
 Also, when the MIP is paid on a monthly basis, an escrow account must be established at closing.
 PHH requires the printout from FHA Connection showing the correct UFMIP payment has been made.

 All information on FHA Connection must be correct and match the closing documents including, but not limited to, the borrower names and property address.